ShubhanginiSharma627/ScholarLens/README.md

 #### Known Issues
 - Some Gemini models may not be available in all regions
 - Large image uploads may timeout (implement chunked upload)
-- Animation performance on older devices needs optimization
+- Animation performance on older devices needs optimisation

 ## 📈 Performance Metrics